Layout alignment

 UI Systems

-In design systems, layout alignment is fundamental for creating reusable components.
+In Design Systems, layout alignment is fundamental for creating reusable components.
 A well-structured design component, such as a card, uses consistent layout elements like padding, margins, and alignment to ensure visual harmony and easier scaling.

 Desktop vs. Mobile

 The difference in layout alignment between desktop and mobile interfaces is crucial.
 Desktop layouts can afford more complexity, allowing multi-column designs.
-In contrast, mobile designs typically favor single-column layouts for easier scrolling and interaction.
+In Contrast, mobile designs typically favor single-column layouts for easier scrolling and interaction.
 For instance, the same e-commerce site mentioned earlier may display products in a grid on desktop and a stacked, vertical format on mobile.

 Dashboards